Last Updated: 21 July, 2021

 5.3 Limitation of Access.
 The parties shall ensure that access to Personal Information is limited to those personnel performing or using Services in accordance with the Agreement.

 5.4 Data Protection Officer.
 To the extent required by Data Protection Laws, Kantar has appointed a data protection officer, Gillie Abbotts-Jones, General Counsel and Data Protection Officer, who is contactable at firstname.lastname@example.org.
 The Data Protection Officer for Client is and they may be contacted at

-6. SUB-PROCESSORS.
 A party processing the other party’s Personal Information must seek the written consent of the other party if it wishes to appoint Sub-processors in accordance with this Section 8.
 The party appointing a Sub-processor will have entered or will enter into a written agreement with each Sub-processor containing data protection obligations substantially similar to those in this Agreement with respect to the protection of Personal Information to the extent applicable to the nature of the Services provided by such Sub-processor.

 7.1 Controls for the Protection of Personal Information.
 The parties shall maintain appropriate technical and organizational measures designed to protect the security (including protection against unauthorized or unlawful Collecting.
 Processing or Selling and against accidental or unlawful destruction, loss or alteration, unauthorized disclosure of, or access to, Personal Information), confidentiality and integrity of Personal Information.
 The parties shall regularly monitor compliance with these measures.